-The concepts of Biomatrix Systems Theory combine into generic systems dynamics models (fig. 2-5) that differ from the conventional one (fig. 1).
+The concepts of Biomatrix theory combine into generic systems dynamics models (fig. 2-5) that differ from the conventional one (fig. 1).

 conventional systems dynamics model (figure 1)